- Practice Areas

 - Request Our Book

 The number of Uber and Lyft drivers in Georgia has exploded along with the number of car accidents involving these drivers and Georgia passed some excellent laws requiring that the rideshare companies provide excellent insurance when drivers are using the app.
+When you experience an accident, call an Atlanta car accident attorney immediately.

 The first thing to know is that there are three general phases in which a rideshare driver can operate and be in a unique insurance position.
 There are also three different situations in which a person might have a claim so we will break that down below.